List of districts of Seoul: History

 At the time of national independence in 1945, Seoul was a rapidly growing city, divided into 8 districts (gu) and 268 neighborhoods (dong).
-In 1949, the city's administrative limits expanded exponentially to 268.353 km², roughly doubling its size from 1945.
+In 1949, the city's administrative limits expanded exponentially to 268.353 km^{2}, roughly doubling its size from 1945.
 This was driven by the need to accommodate rapid population growth and urbanization after independence.
 With the realignments of si (cities), do (provinces), gu (districts), and gun (counties), the jurisdiction included 45 ri-districts, such as Sungin-myeon, Dokdo-myeon, Eunpyeong-myeon, and Siheung-gun, and Dong-myeon of Goyang-si, Gyeonggi Province.
 Seongbuk-gu was also included in the original eight, bringing a total of nine, as Seoul Metropolitan Government organization continued to advance to address the city's rapid expansion.
 When the city kept growing, Seoul annexed 5 gun (counties) and 84 ri-districts in 1963, significantly increasing its administrative area.
-The city's total area was 595.50 km², and the population was 2.59 million.
+The city's total area was 595.50 km^{2}, and the population was 2.59 million.

 It grew again in 1973 when Seoul incorporated additional territory, including Gupabal-ri, Jingwannae-ri, and Jingwanoe-ri of Goyang-gun, Gyeonggi-do.
-It raised the overall area of Seoul to 605.33 km².
+It raised the overall area of Seoul to 605.33 km^{2}.
 That year, the administrative districts were once again reorganized, and Gwanak-gu and Dobong-gu were officially declared districts.
 This increased the number of districts to 11 from 9.
 As city expansion in Seoul gained momentum, the need for more administrative divisions became more apparent.
 Gangnam-gu emerged in 1975, increasing the number of districts to 12.
 The establishment of Gangnam-gu was particularly significant as it marked the beginning of Seoul's expansion south of the Han River, which paved the way for what would become one of the city's most affluent and lively districts.
 By 1977, another expansion formed Gangseo-gu, increasing the number of districts to 13.
 This was then followed in 1979 by the establishment of Eunpyeong-gu and Gangdong-gu, increasing the number to 15 districts.

 The 1980s also saw additional administrative restructuring with the creation of Guro-gu and Dongjak-gu, bringing the total number of districts to 17.
 Seoul's population had grown to 9.2 million by then, a testament to the city's rapid growth into a metropolis.
 In 1988, extensive administrative restructuring resulted in the establishment of Songpa-gu, Jungnang-gu, Nowon-gu, Seocho-gu, and Yangcheon-gu.
 This expansion increased the number of districts from 17 to 22.
 The late 1980s also witnessed Seoul's growing international stature, since it was scheduled to host the 1988 Summer Olympics, which further stimulated urban development and modernization.
 The most recent major reorganization took place in 1995 when Gangbuk-gu, Geumcheon-gu, and Gwangjin-gu were added, bringing Seoul to 25 districts.